AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # Processing overview

 >**Note:** I have occassionally updated program versions (and changed the method and reference database used for taxonomic assignment) without necessarily re-generating all the figures included below or updating all spots in the text that reference specific things.
 There are also some different versions in the [binder](/amplicon/dada2_workflow_ex#binder-available) than were used when this page was put together (due to constraints on how I could build the binder when it was put together).
-So if your values differ slightly from the ones shown anywhere, this generally isn't a problem.
-If you are unsure and curious, feel free to [post an issue here](https://github.com/AstrobioMike/AstrobioMike.github.io/issues){:target="_blank"} or reach out to me through [email or twitter](/research/){:target="_blank"} 🙂
+So if values we see in our processing run differ slightly from the ones shown anywhere, this isn't a problem.
+If you are unsure and curious about that happeneing anywhere, free to [post an issue here](https://github.com/AstrobioMike/AstrobioMike.github.io/issues){:target="_blank"} or reach out to me through [email or twitter](/research/){:target="_blank"} 🙂

 It's good to try to keep a bird's-eye view of what's going on.
 So here is an overview of the main processing steps we'll be performing with [cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html){:target="_blank"} and [DADA2](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
 Don't worry if anything seems unclear right now, we will discuss each at each step.